Catherine Faulk

 What values are most important to you in your work and personal life?

-Professionally and personally, integrity and empathy have always been core values for me.
-Whether in business or in my personal life, showing up for people the way I say I’m going to and having patience and understanding for other people is essential for establishing healthy relationships.
-The reason why I became an attorney, and also choose to work in government affairs, is because I wanted to help people navigate their daily challenges and also help them advocate for themselves and the causes they hold near to them.
-In my opinion, the best way I can do this is by providing people with the same transparency I ask of them and by providing them with a level of understanding that makes them feel supported and heard.
+Professionally and personally, integrity and empathy have always been core values of mine.
+Whether in business or in my personal life, showing up for people as I say I will and having patience with people are essential to establishing healthy relationships.
+The reason I became an attorney, and also chose to work in government affairs, is because I wanted to help people navigate their daily challenges and advocate for themselves and the causes they care about.
+In my opinion, the best way to do this is by providing people with the same transparency I ask of them and ensuring they feel understood, supported, and heard.

 Locations